T

 neighborhood

-Discover the vibrant and bohemian Getsemaní, known for its colorful street art, lively plazas like Plaza de la Trinidad, and authentic local atmosphere.
-It offers a more laid-back vibe than the Walled City, with great street food and independent boutiques.
+Explore the vibrant and bohemian Getsemaní, known for its colorful street art, lively squares, and local atmosphere.
+It's a fantastic area to discover hidden cafes and artisan shops.

 ~75 min